miku/aiexp-25-2/README.md

 $ ./gpt4all/bin/chat
 ```

-Index a folder of PDFs.
+Index and embed a folder of PDFs.

 ![](static/screenshot-2025-07-17-122222-gpt4all-embedding.png)